antonmedv/fx/README.md

 ### Formatting

 If you need something different then JSON (for example arguments for xargs) do not return anything from reducer.
-`undefined` value printed into stderr by default.
+`undefined` value is printed into stderr by default.
 ```
 echo '[]' | fx 'void 0'
 undefined